 Hilderbrand is the QUEEN of summer reading and her Nantucket set novels are the perfect thing to read all summer long.
 Her newest book is The Identicals, but the good news is that she has so many books, that you shouldn’t have a problem finding a few on the shelves in your local library.

 I’ve read so many books from Sarah Dessen and I’ve enjoyed them all.
-Many (all?) of her books are written in the same universe, so while they’re not a series, you’ll often see overlapping locations and characters, which is always fun without requiring you to have read the other books.
-Her newest book, Once and for All is on a number of summer reading lists, but you’ll likely have better luck finding some of her other books immediately available, especially if you’re a library user like me!
+Many of her books are written in the same universe, so while they’re not a series, you’ll often see overlapping locations and characters, which is always fun without requiring you to have read the other books.
+The advantage of a big collection like this is that you’re likely to find a number of her books readily available at the library.

 Surely you’ve heard of Big Little Lies after the HBO miniseries based on the bestseller was all anyone could talk about earlier this year.
-I had a hard time getting in to her latest, Truly, Madly, Guilty, but I enjoyed The Husband’s Secret, Big Little Lies and What Alice Forgot.
+I had a hard time getting into, Truly, Madly, Guilty, but I enjoyed The Husband’s Secret, Big Little Lies and What Alice Forgot.

 More Author Recommendations!